noeliavt/GreenStocks-Analysis-with-VBA/README.md

 ### 2.2.
 Analysis of the Performance of 2018 data
-Unlike 2017 after analized the information summary on the below table, we can conclude that in 2018 unfornately there was a loss in the 75% of the investments, the only investments which have a profit were the followings: "AY", "ENPH", and "RUN".
+Unlike 2017 after analize the information summary on the below table, we can conclude that in 2018 unfornately there was a loss in the 75% of the investments, the only investments which have a profit were the followings: "AY", "ENPH", and "RUN".
-For the next year we can suggest to continue investing in the following stocks and sell "Terp" which shows losses for two consecutive years.
+For the next year we can suggest to continue investing in the following stocks: "AY", "ENPH", and "RUN", and sell "Terp" which shows losses for two consecutive years.

 <p align="center">
   <img  src="Resources/VBA_Challenge_Results2018.png">
 </p>

- The script time execution for 2018 was of 2.234375, we can see a better performance that 2017.
+ The script time execution for 2018 was of 2.234375, we can see a better performance than 2017.

 <p align="center">
   <img src="Resources/VBA_Challenge_2018.png">